AdobeDocs/audience-manager.en/help/using/features/administration/activity-usage-reporting.md

 Once your report loads, you can see a breakdown of your activity for the selected period, for the following activity types:

-* **[!UICONTROL Server Calls]**:  Data collection and data retrieval calls to Audience Manager conducted in an onsite, mobile, e-mail, or other tagged environment;
+* **[!UICONTROL Server Calls]**:  Data collection and data retrieval calls to Audience Manager conducted in an onsite, mobile, email, or other tagged environment;
-* **[!UICONTROL Pixel Calls]**: Data collected from ad or e-mail impression calls made to Audience Manager.
+* **[!UICONTROL Pixel Calls]**: Data collected from ad or email impression calls made to Audience Manager.
 These require the presence of the `d_event` parameter in the query string.
-* **[!UICONTROL Onboarded Records]**: Records ingested from your own CRM or other offline data files, such as call center records, mobile IDs, etc.
+* **[!UICONTROL On-Boarded Records]**: Records ingested from your own CRM or other offline data files, such as call center records, mobile IDs, etc.
 * **[!UICONTROL Log File Records]**: Ad engagement data ingested into Audience Manager from an ad server log file.

-Additionally, you can use the Usage Trends graph types to alternate between two type of graphs.
+Additionally, you can use the [!UICONTROL Usage Trends] graph types to switch between two type of graphs.
+You can also hover your cursor over a specific date in the timeline to see the detailed usage for that date.

 ![aur-ui-graphs](assets/aur-ui-graphs.png)

 ## Exporting Activity Usage Reports {#export}

-For a better overview of your Audience Manager usage level, you can export the Activity Usage Report based on the type of records that you want them to include.
+For a better overview of your Audience Manager usage level, you can export the [!UICONTROL Activity Usage Report] based on the type of records that you want to include.

 ![aur-export](assets/aur-export.png)